 While commercial fertilizers are the major source of applied nutrients, animal manure and other organic materials also contribute nutrients for crop use.
 If over applied, though, nitrogen and phosphate can harm the environment (see Nitrogen in Agricultural Systems: Implications for Conservation Policy, ERR-127, September 2011).

-In addition to monitoring on-farm decisions regarding the use of chemical inputs (described in the topic Crop and Livestock Practices), ERS tracks and analyzes trends in the aggregate use of chemical inputs, such as nutrients and pesticides, and their prices.
+In addition to monitoring on-farm decisions regarding the use of chemical inputs, ERS tracks and analyzes trends in U.S. aggregate use of chemical inputs and their prices.
 Examples include:

 - ERS evaluates the influence of rising energy costs and crop prices on fertilizer prices, nutrient supply, and consumption.
-ERS examines factors influencing volatile fertilizer markets and farmers' strategies to manage nutrient use under price uncertainty.
+ERS examines factors influencing volatile fertilizer markets and farmers' strategies to manage nutrient use under price uncertainty (see the ERS data product, Fertilizer Use and Price).

 - ERS evaluates factors driving trends in the use and composition of pesticides in the United States.
 Changing relative prices of inputs, trends in the extent and location of crop production, use of biotechnology, adoption of organic systems, pest invasions, and climate change all contribute to changes in pesticide use.